chaotic-cx/chaotic-manager/README.md

 other required files in here.
 Adding AUR packages is therefore as simple as cloning its repo and removing the `.git` folder.
-CI relies on `.SRCINFO` files to parse most information, therefore, it is important to have them in place and up-to-date in case of self-managed packages.
+CI relies on `.SRCINFO` files to parse most information, therefore, it is important to have them in place and up-to-date in the case of self-managed packages.
 Finally, add a `.CI` folder containing the basic config (`CI_PKGBUILD_SOURCE` is required in case its external package, self-managed PKBUILDs don't need it), commit any changes, and push the changes back to the main branch.
 Please follow the [conventional commit convention](https://www.conventionalcommits.org/en/v1.0.0/) while doing